audioxide/data/data/posts/20200104-articles-lovely-mutant-cauliflower-as-weird-and-wonderful-as-it-sounds.md

 title: This frilly ape&#8217;s &#8216;Lovely mutant cauliflower&#8217; as weird
   and wonderful as it sounds
 author: andre
+blurb: It's quite the fusion of sounds, and huge credit goes to Rumerio for creating something so distinctive.
+It's rather captivating, truth be told.
 ---
 ### [ANDRÉ](<https://twitter.com/AndreDack>)
 #### 04\.01.02020